 Applicants may submit questions via electronic mail to CFA@labor.ny.gov.
-Questions regarding the RFA will be accepted until March 25, 2022.
+Questions regarding the RFA will be accepted on an ongoing basis, but no later than June 9, 2023.
 No telephone inquiries will be accepted.
 All inquiries should include the following reference in the Subject line: "CFA WDI UWT Question."
-Answers to all questions will be posted on the NYSDOL Funding Opportunities website on an ongoing basis but no later than April 1, 2022.
+Answers to all questions will be posted on the NYSDOL Funding Opportunities website on an ongoing basis, but no later than June 16, 2023.